 Your home’s Heating, Ventilation, and Air Conditioning.
 I also like to call it the lungs of your home.
 Your HVAC is responsible for keeping your home nice and healthy throughout the year.

-Material that goes behind your walls to resist heat flow between the home and outdoors.
+Material that goes behind your walls to resist heat flow between the home and outdoors, avoiding air leaks and cold drafts.
 There are many different varieties of insulation on the market (blown-in, spray foam, rigid board) that each provide a different level of insulating power.

 A collection of beams that support a floor or a roof.